-It’s been well-documented that people in Los Angeles and throughout California have used bankruptcy laws to protect their financial futures in record numbers amid the predatory lending practices of banks that led to the economic collapse.
+It’s been well-documented that people in Woodland Hills and throughout California have used bankruptcy laws to protect their financial futures in record numbers amid the predatory lending practices of banks that led to the economic collapse.
 According to the American Bankruptcy Institute‚ there were more than 260‚000 bankruptcy filings statewide in 2010‚ up from about 72‚000 in 2007.

 And the statistics nationwide are alarming: We owe more than $2.4 trillion in credit card debt‚ medical bills and other unsecured debt‚ economywatch.com reports.

 Woodland Hills Bankruptcy Attorneys are available in Encino‚ Glendale‚ Downey or Antelope Valley to assist you in the process that may be best for you.
 In our state‚ bankruptcy can give consumers a fresh start.
 In fact‚ bankruptcy is one of the few laws on the books to protect the consumer rather than the nation’s banks.

 The statistics aren’t pretty‚ but they show that more and more people are using bankruptcy to save their homes‚ eliminate their mounds of credit card and personal loan debt and move on with their lives.
 There are different forms of bankruptcy‚ including Chapter 7 and Chapter 13.